 This game can be customized by the time of year the party happens.
 For Halloween get some spider rings cut off the ring part and you have a spider to race.
 For Winter parties use cotton balls for snow and Valentine’s Day candy hearts.
 At a long table in the classroom put down blue painter’s tape (it shows up well & doesn’t stick to table) at one end for the finish line.
 On the other side of table have two kids line up with a straw and they have one minute to race their spider to the finish line by blowing on the straw.

 8. Bingo – What you need – Bingo cards and chips to cover the cards

 Buy bingo cards or print them off of Pinterest.
 You will find tons of cards for each holiday.

 I hope that you have found a game that will be great for your next party.
 If you have a great idea and want to share it please add it to the comments for us all see.
 Did you try these games?
 Let us know how it went in the classroom.

 Have a fun school party!!

 Want a fun laugh everyday?
-Join my Facebook page and get your daily dose of mom jokes.
-Happy Mom Hacks Facebook Page
+Join my Facebook, Twitter or Instagram page and get your daily dose of mom jokes, travel tips, kids activities and more.

 Are you wondering where to get the items you need for the games?
 I gathered a few of them below to make it a little easier for you.